Git in Designer

 You can find the available Git actions on the branch menu on the project bar.

-- Push your commits to the remote repository when you're ready to collaborate, allowing other team members to access (pull) the changes into their own copy of the remote.
+• Push local changes in your commits to the remote repository when you're ready to collaborate, allowing other team members to access (pull) the changes into their own copy of the remote.

-- Pull changes from remote to your copy of the branch, updating your working directory version of the code.
+• Pull remote changes from remote to your copy of the branch, updating your working directory version of the code.

-- Merge your committed work.
+• Merge from branch to integrate changes from a remote branch to your local branch.
 To see someone else's merged changes, you will need to pull from remote.